SplitScreen-Me/splitscreenme-www/docs/installation.md

 * When it asks you for a password write `nucleus` and extract.

-Note: Some Nucleus Co-op hook dlls and Goldberg emulator, used by Nucleus, can sometimes be detected by windows defender and other anti-viruses and web browsers: this is 100% a false positive see [here](https://www.reddit.com/r/nucleuscoop/comments/g2k8j7/is_there_any_viruses/fnmfhbp/) and [here](https://gitlab.com/Mr_Goldberg/goldberg_emulator/-/issues/118).
-You may have to allow Nucleus as an exception before extracting.
-Do not overwrite old Nucleus Co-op versions files with new ones, make a clean install.
+Note: Some Nucleus Co-op hook dlls and Goldberg emulator, used by Nucleus, can sometimes be detected as potential treats by Microsoft Defender and other anti-viruses or web browsers: this is 100% a false positive see [here](https://www.reddit.com/r/nucleuscoop/comments/g2k8j7/is_there_any_viruses/fnmfhbp/) and [here](https://gitlab.com/Mr_Goldberg/goldberg_emulator/-/issues/118) for more information.
+You may have to allow Nucleus Co-op as an exception in Microsoft Defender before extracting.
+Do not overwrite older Nucleus Co-op versions files with new ones, make a clean install.

 * Move the Nucleus Co-op folder to wherever you like, and run NucleusCoop.exe